-Agra is home to one of the seven wonders of the world - Taj Mahal which is not just renowned as an architectural wonder of history but is also a UNESCO World Heritage Site today.
+Agra is home to one of the seven wonders of the world - the Taj Mahal which is not just renowned as an architectural wonder of history but is also a UNESCO World Heritage Site today.

-Since the beginning, Taj Mahal has been a symbol of eternal love and is a must-visit for anyone who is planning to visit Agra or India from some other country.
+Since the beginning, the Taj Mahal has been a symbol of eternal love and is a must-visit for anyone who is planning to visit Agra or India from some other country.

 The best time to visit Agra is between the months of October and March.
 During this time, you can hope to explore this city to its fullest.

 Agra is truly one of the most significant cities in all of India’s history.
-Situated on the banks of the river Yamuna, this beautiful city came into limelight when Sikander Lodhi decided to make Agra his capital.
+Situated on the banks of the river Yamuna, this beautiful city came into the limelight when Sikander Lodhi decided to make Agra his capital.

-Even during the reign of Akbar, it remained the capital city and it was during the Mughal period only that some of the most magnificent monuments were established like Taj Mahal, Buland Darwaza and several others.
+Even during the reign of Akbar, it remained the capital city and it was during the Mughal period only that some of the most magnificent monuments were established like Taj Mahal, Buland Darwaza, and several others.

 However, it was with the Mughal period only that the charm of Agra was also destined to decline.
 And as soon as it happened, East India Company saw its drastic rise in our country in terms of being the next ruling power.

-Agra is a fine kaleidoscopic reflection of India’s cultural prominence.
+Agra in Uttar Pradesh is a fine kaleidoscopic reflection of India’s cultural prominence.
 It is a city loaded with the magnificence of Taj and Yamuna.
 To witness this city you will need to cover a total distance of 233, 1,224, 1,297, 1,925 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the travel details below to know how you can reach Agra by the following means of public transportation.

-By Air.
 The nearest aerodrome from Vrindavan is the Kheria Airport (AGR).
 It is a military airbase, one of the largest of the Indian Air Force.
 The aerodrome was opened during world war II.
 It has overall good flight connectivity with other Indian cities with many airlines flying to and fro.
-From the airport, you can book a taxi or avail some other means of local conveyance.
+From the airport, you can book a taxi or avail of some other means of local conveyance.

 However, the closest international airport is the Indira Gandhi International Airport (DEL) and has very good flight connectivity with other Indian states as well as countries.
 From the airport, you can easily find a cab or other travel options like state-run buses to reach your destination.

-By Train.
 You can deboard at the Agra Cantt Railway Station (AGC).
-It is considered as the primary railway station of Agra and is situated in close proximity to Sadar Bazaar.
+It is considered the primary railway station of Agra and is situated in close proximity to Sadar Bazaar.
 The station is based on the Delhi-Chennai and Delhi-Mumbai lines.
 From the station, you will need to book a taxi or take a bus to reach your destination.